Fuco1/emacs-cats/README.md

 This package implements various abstractions from Category Theory highly inspired by Haskell.

-The complete documentation can be found on the [hackage](https://hackage.haskell.org/package/base-4.18.0.0).
+The complete (Haskell) documentation can be found on the [hackage](https://hackage.haskell.org/package/base-4.18.0.0).

 # Usage